Khoy

-Khoy (Xoy, خوی) (Note: Also romanized as Khoi; خۆی, romanized as Xoy; Հեր, romanized as Her) is a city in the Central District of Khoy County, West Azerbaijan province, Iran, serving as capital of both the county and the district.
+Khoy (خوی) (Note: Also romanized as Khoi; خۆی, romanized as Xoy; Հեր, romanized as Her) is a city in the Central District of Khoy County, West Azerbaijan province, Iran, serving as capital of both the county and the district.
 Occupied since Median times, it shares a long history as an important Christian center.

 History

 Khoy was named in ancient times for the salt mines that made it an important spur of the Silk Route.
 3000 years ago, a city existed on the area where Khoy is located nowadays, but its name became Khoy only in the 14th centuries ago.
 In 714 BC, Sargon II passed the region of which Khoy is part of in a campaign against Urartu.

 During the reign of Greater Armenia this city was a part of Nor-Shirakan province (ashkar).
 Khoy was mentioned in the 8th century AD and was called Her by Anania Shirakatsi in "Ashkharatsuyts".

 In the Parthian period, Khoy was the gateway of the Parthian Empire in the Northwest.
 During the reign of Armenian king Tigranes the Great, Khoy is mentioned as being an important settlement of the Silk Route.
 Around the year 37 BC, Mark Antony had crossed the plain that is located between Khoy and Marand during one of the many and frequent Roman-Parthian Wars.

 Scholars such as Josef Markwart consider Khoy to be the identical to the Gobdi station mentioned in the Tabula Peutingeriana.

 One of the important historic elements of the city is Surp Sarkis Church.
 Armenian documents wrote that the date of the making has to be either 332 or 333 AD.
 In the city and its surrounding villages, churches are seen and it is reported that Armenians have always been comprising a significant amount of the city's population.

 By the first half of the 11th century the Byzantine emperors were actively trying to round off their eastern territories, in an attempt to absorb the unstable Armenian dynasties.
 In 1021-2 emperor Basil II led his army as far as Khoy within 175 km of Dvin, and obtained the surrender of royalty from the Artsruni dynasty of Van.

 In 1210, the city was conquered by the forces of Kingdom of Georgia sent by Tamar the Great under the command of Zakaria and Ivane Mkhargrdzeli.
 This was a response to the sacking of Georgian-controlled Ani which occurred in 1208 and left 12,000 Christians dead.

 The city was ruled over by Malika, wife of Jalal al-Din Mangburni after his conquest of the city in the late 1220s.